tywil04/parchment/README.md

 # Usage
 Head to the releases page to download pre-build executables.

-If you would like to build this project from scratch you will need to do the following
+If you would like to build this project from scratch you will need to do the following:
 ```
 git clone https://github.com/tywil04/tauri-notepad.git
 cd tauri-notepad